What's the difference between pet wellness plans and comprehensive pet plans?

 Is pet insurance worth it when spaying or neutering?

 Although the procedure is exceedingly common, complications can occur after the surgery.
 Some of the most common complications include fluid build-up around the incision and mild bleeding and infection, which could end up costing hundreds or thousands more than the original surgery.
 Pet insurance plans that cover illnesses can provide coverage if your pet suffers complications after being spayed or neutered, on top of your spay/neuter reimbursement.
-Learn more about the cost of pet insurance.
+Learn more about the cost of pet insurance and how pet insurance covers routine care.

 Get pet insurance today